 When you make an investment in your landscaping, you need to know the end result is going to be exactly what you want.
 A Pennsylvania Certified Horticulturist is a horticultural professional with the knowledge and experience to give you the results you want and expect.

-As the trusted, award winning landscape contractor for York County and surrounding areas, we often get asked the question, “which mulch is best?”
+As the trusted, award winning landscape contractor for York County and surrounding areas, we often get asked the question, “which is the best mulch?”
 The honest answer is it depends on your unique situation, since you’ll need to consider everything from color and smell, to soil benefits, longevity, stability, and cost.

 The benefits to mulching are undisputed and include: